By Nina Berman on February 25th, 2020

 A budget can serve as a guide to help you design a quality project.
 Conversely, it can also help you avoid overspending on impulse.

 At Fractured Atlas, we understand that not every artist considers themselves a money or numbers person.
 But we also understand that artists need to consider the operational parts of the creative process.
 Artists need to pay rent on studios, compensate collaborators, purchase materials, and incur other expenses in order to realize your vision.
-At Fractured Atlas, we provide artists with programs like Artful.ly, Fiscal Sponsorship, and SpaceFinder to make it easier to build and sustain your practice.
+Plus, if you fundraise, you have to know how much to ask for!

 Here, we’re sharing a step-by-step guide to creating a budget.
 We’ll cover how to start thinking about the resources you need to realize your project, how to research different costs, how to refine and edit your budget, creating multiple budget options, and the difference between internal and external budgets.